DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/07thewebdeveloper.md

 my quest, I shall continue my research in the hours available to me after those spent on commissioned work.

-In the third year, I shall settle for my techne-pack: my favourite programming language, my favourite tools, my favourite technologies, my favourite commands.
+In the third year, I shall settle for my techne-pack: my favorite programming language, my favorite tools, my favorite technologies, my favorite commands.

-<u>Step two: Becoming the machine</u>
+<u>Step Two: Becoming the Machine</u>

 I shall enter the fourth year of my life as a coder with skills sufficient enough to build a product, and an imagination wild enough to